-Basis of presentation - The accompanying condensed consolidated financial statements of Revolution Lighting Technologies, Inc. and subsidiaries (the "Company") are unaudited, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) necessary to fairly state the Company's financial position, results of operations, and cash flows as of and for the dates and periods presented.
+Basis of presentation-The accompanying condensed consolidated financial statements of Revolution Lighting Technologies, Inc. and subsidiaries (the "Company") are unaudited, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) necessary to fairly state the Company's financial position, results of operations, and cash flows as of and for the dates and periods presented.
 These condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information.
 Accordingly, they do not necessarily repeat disclosures that would substantially duplicate disclosures included in the annual audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013 and details of accounts that have not changed significantly in amount or composition.

 These unaudited condensed financial statements should be read in conjunction with the Company's audited consolidated financial statements and footnotes and other information included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013 filed with the Securities and Exchange Commission ("SEC").
-The results of operations for the three-month period ended March 31, 2014 are not necessarily indicative of the results that may be expected for the full year ending on December 31, 2014 or for any other future period.
+The results of operations for the three-month and six-month periods ended June 30, 2014 are not necessarily indicative of the results that may be expected for the full year ending on December 31, 2014 or for any other future period.

-Business-Revolution Lighting Technologies, Inc. and its wholly owned subsidiaries ("Revolution" or the "Company") design, manufacture, market and sell high-performance, commercial grade, light emitting diodes ("LED") replacement lamps, LED fixtures and LED-based signage, channel-letter and contour lighting products.
-The Company sells these products under the Seesmart, Array, CMG, Lumificient and Relume brand names.
-The Company generates revenue by selling LED lighting products for use in the commercial market segment, which include vertical markets such as federal, state and local governments, industrial and commercial facilities, hospitality, institutional, educational, healthcare and signage markets.
+Business-Revolution Lighting Technologies, Inc. and its wholly owned subsidiaries ("Revolution" or the "Company") design, manufacture, market and sell high-performance, commercial grade, light emitting diodes ("LED") replacement lamps, LED fixtures and LED-based signage, channel-letter and contour lighting products, as well as conventional lighting products.
+The Company sells these products under the Value Lighting, Seesmart, Array, CMG, Lumificient and Relume brand names.
+The Company generates revenue by selling lighting products for use in the commercial market segment, which include vertical markets such as federal, state and local governments, industrial and commercial facilities, multifamily real estate construction, hospitality, institutional, educational, healthcare and signage markets.
 The Company markets and distributes its products through networks of distributors, independent sales agencies and representatives, and electrical supply companies.